Vyral/joe-mendoza-podcast/_posts/2019-05-06-real-estate-investing-megastar-tom-braegelmann-shares-his-tips-and-tricks.md

 {% include youtube.html %}

-Today’s special guest on the Real Estate Raw Show is an absolute genius when it comes to raising capital and investing.
+Today’s special guest on "The Real Estate Raw Show" is an absolute genius when it comes to raising capital and investing.
 Having raised and funded more than $200 million, it’s abundantly clear that this man has an incredible talent.&nbsp;

 Without further adieu, let’s dive into some tips, tricks, and stories from the one and only Tom Braegelmann.&nbsp;